 Mitch Daniels (27:47):

-But you'd have observed that at least compared to the great world religions, that comparison breaks down at the point at which there is no forgiveness, there is no atonement, which is generally the goal really of the other face.
+But you have observed that, compared to the great world religions, comparison breaks down at the point where there's no forgiveness, there is no atonement, which is generally the goal really of the other face.

 That's right.